International Space Station: De-orbiting plans

-Post mission proposals and plans
+Follow up plans

 The follow-up to NASA's program/strategy is the Commercial LEO Destinations Program, meant to allow private industry to build and maintain their own stations, and NASA procuring access as a customer, starting in 2028.
 Similarly, the ESA has been seeking new private space stations to provide orbital services, as well as retrieve materials, from the ISS.
 Axiom Station is planned to begin as a single module temporarily hosted at the ISS in 2027.
 Additionally, there have been suggestions in the commercial space industry that the ISS could be converted to commercial operations after it is retired by government entities, including turning it into a space hotel.

 Russia previously has planned to use its orbital segment for the construction of its OPSEK station after the ISS is decommissioned.
 The modules under consideration for removal from the current ISS included the Multipurpose Laboratory Module (Nauka; MLM), launched in July 2021, and the other new Russian modules that are proposed to be attached to Nauka.
 These newly launched modules would still be well within their useful lives in 2024.
 At the end of 2011, the Exploration Gateway Platform concept also proposed using leftover USOS hardware and Zvezda 2 as a refuelling depot and service station located at one of the Earth–Moon Lagrange points.
 However, the entire USOS was not designed for disassembly and will be discarded.

-Western space industry has suggested in 2022 using the ISS as a platform to develop orbital salvage capacities, by companies such as CisLunar Industries working on using space debris as fuel, instead of plunging it into the ocean.
+In 2022, companies such as CisLunar suggested using the ISS as a platform to develop orbital salvage capacities.
+They propose to repurpose components from the station, or at least to use space debris for its raw materials, or fuel, instead of plunging it into the ocean.

-NASA has stated that by July 2024 it has not seen any viable proposals for reuse of the ISS or parts of it.
+In July 2024, NASA stated that it had not seen any viable proposals for reuse of the ISS or parts of it.

 Cost

 The ISS has been described as the most expensive single item ever constructed.
 As of 2010, the total cost was US$150 billion.
 This includes NASA's budget of $58.7 billion ($89.73 billion in 2021 dollars) for the station from 1985 to 2015, Russia's $12 billion, Europe's $5 billion, Japan's $5 billion, Canada's $2 billion, and the cost of 36 shuttle flights to build the station, estimated at $1.4 billion each, or $50.4 billion in total.
 Assuming 20,000 man-days of use from 2000 to 2015 by two- to six-person crews, each man-day would cost $7.5 million, less than half the inflation-adjusted $19.6 million ($5.5 million before inflation) per man-day of Skylab.
+NASA spends about per year on operational costs.